Skip to main content

 Another targeted book, “It’s Perfectly Normal: Changing Bodies, Growing Up, Sex and Sexual Health” also discusses masturbation and other sex acts.

-The library’s assistant director, Luther, said officials followed legal advice of an attorney with the Library of Michigan and declined to move the books out of the youth section.
+The library’s assistant director, Luther, said officials followed guidelines and resources provided by an attorney with the Library of Michigan and declined to move the books out of the youth section.

 Doing so would make it more difficult for the intended audience to find the books and could prompt a lawsuit, Luther said.